WebDevStudios/constant-contact-forms/readme.txt

 == Changelog ==

+= 1.7.0 =
+* Fixed: issues with debug log deletion and dialog closing

 = 1.6.1 =
 * Fixed: Issue with selecting forms in the widget.
 * Fixed: Compatibility with other page builders and our Gutenberg integration.